 If you DO have a D.R. gap of more than approximately 2 finger-width distance and you are more than 3-4 months post-partum, then you do need to focus on very specific core exercises which will help you heal, close the gap and get strong again.
 Once you feel strong again, then, by all means, you can go on with your daily life and your more vigorous exercise regime.

-I'm so thrilled to say that I am launching a D.R.
-Restore Program on 1st July :) It is a series of 10 easy-to-follow, progressive exercises which will help you to get strong again.
+I'm so thrilled to let you know that I have a super simple, but effective product that can help you get strong again.
+If you didn't know, here is a link to the Diastasis Recti Restore Program.
+It is a series of 10 easy-to-follow, progressive exercises which will help you to get strong again.
 It's really core-focused and you don't need any equipment.
 The exercises are short but powerful.
-Take a look here and begin your journey to healing: https://www.nurturemamas.com/store/zAA3fBMz.
+Take a look here and begin your journey to healing.
 You'll find the course under the 'Online Courses' tab from the homepage.

 Helen Plass is a Pre & Postnatal Fitness Specialist, and Yoga Instructor, working with women and their birthing partners to achieve a comfortable, healthy & happy journey into Pregnancy, birth and Motherhood.
 She is known for her very practical & non-judgmental approach to pregnancy and the crazy times of motherhood.
 Check out all her communication at NurtureMamas.com, and if you are in Ireland, her local business MumandBaby.ie